-Every bicycle shall be equipped with a red reflector which shall be visible from six hundred (600) feet to one hundred (100) feet to the rear when directly in front of lawful lower beams of headlamps on a motor vehicle.
+Every bicycle shall be equipped with a red reflector which shall be visible for six hundred (600) feet to the rear when directly in front of lawful lower beams of headlamps on a motor vehicle.

 SECTION 79.
 NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 12-705 of Title 47, unless there is created a duplication in numbering, reads as follows: